nicktodd/terraform-examples/autoscaling-ec2/instructions.md

 * The image ID is taken from the Amazon Linux data.
 Note the way it is accessed via the `data` namespace.
 * the security groups are an array, so we place [] brackets around the values to make them an array.
 We are actually just referring to a security group that we are going to create in a later section.
 * The key pair file is using the variables through the `var` namespace.
-* The userdata is a script that runs on first boot.
+* The userdata is an AWS specific feature where you provide a shell script or Powershell script that runs on first boot.
 It is used to configure the machine.
 In the example, it installs the latest patches, installs the JDK, gets the application, and finally launches it.
 * The create_before_destroy does what it sounds like, and if you need to replace the VM with a new one, it will create the new one before destroying the old one.

 2. To create the autoscaling group, add the following: